romainl/Apprentice/README.md

 or whatever works for you.

+Arch users may be happy to hear that Apprentice [has landed in AUR](https://aur.archlinux.org/packages/vim-apprentice/).
+To install it, use an AUR helper — `yaourt -S vim-apprentice` — or download the `PKGBUILD` and do `$ makepkg -i` to install Apprentice.

 ## Enabling Apprentice.

 To test Apprentice, just type this command from *normal* mode and hit `Enter`: